Explanation

 Explanation documents discuss and clarify concepts to broaden the reader’s understanding of topics.
 They provide context and illuminate ideas.

 This section provides deeper background on how gomcptest works, its architecture, and the concepts behind it.
+The explanations are organized from foundational concepts to specific implementations:

 1 - gomcptest Architecture